-- Insecticidal soaps: These soaps weaken the outside shell of aphids, and don’t leave a great deal of residue.
+- Insecticidal soaps: These soaps suffocate or dissolve the exoskeleton of aphids.
 As soaps don’t stay on plants for long, we recommend several follow-up applications.

-- Neem oil: This oil is very effective against most pests, but damages buds and is potentially harmful to humans, so spray carefully.
+- Neem oil: Azadirachtin, the active ingredient in Neem oil, is effective against most pests.
+The chemical can however be damaging to buds (and is potentially harmful to humans), so spray carefully.

-- Spinosad: Also known as safe and organic, these products are harmless to humans, plants, and pets.
-They kill aphids on contact but aren’t very strong.
+- Spinosad: They kill aphids on contact, but aren’t very strong.
 As a result, you need to use them numerous times.

-- Introduce predators: Ladybugs, lacewings, and lady beetles feast on aphids.
-You can introduce them to your garden for the most natural of solutions.
+- Introduce predators (like ladybugs and lacewing larvae): You can introduce these insects to your garden for the most natural of solutions.
 One issue with ladybugs is that they tend to fly away after a couple of days.

 - Remove ants: Ants farm aphids to collect their honeydew.
 As a result, you have to get rid of ants in your garden because they keep the aphid population high!